 What is the turnover of a Sonic Drive-In franchise?

-A Sonic Drive-In franchise makes $1,617,000 in sales per year.
-This number is the median gross annual sales of the 3,184 franchised restaurants (both traditional and non-traditional) operated in 2021.
+A Sonic Drive-In franchise makes $1,522,000 in sales per year.
+This number is the median gross annual sales of the 3,129 traditional franchised restaurants operated in 2022.

-What’s quite impressive is that the average sales of Sonic Drive-In franchises has been steadily growing over time:
+What’s quite impressive is that the average sales of Sonic Drive-In franchises has been steadily growing over time.
+(Althogh 2022 sales is low compared to prevoius years. (-5% growth vs 2021):

 Fiscal Year | Number of Restaurant | Median Gross Sales |